 A grade of "Incomplete" will be assigned if, due to exceptional extenuating circumstances and with the prior approval of both the instructor and Associate Dean, a student is not able to complete the required course work during the semester.
 All work must be completed by the date set by the professor, but no later than the end of the first full semester following the assignment of the "Incomplete" grade.
 At that time, the "IC" will be replaced with a letter grade.
-If the student has not completed the work by the date set by the professor, but no later than the end of the "Incomplete" grade, the "IC" will be replaced with a letter grade.
 If the student has not completed the work by the date set by the professor, but no later than the end of the first full semester following the assignment of the "Incomplete" grade, the "IC" will be replaced with a letter grade of "F."